Women fighting for ‘Justice for Jennifer’ show up at Michelle Troconis trial

 The memorial was set up in February 2020 in West Hartford, near a reservoir that was heavily searched when Jennifer went missing after dropping her five children off at school.
 The Facebook group members keep it adorned with banners, candles, notes, painted rocks, lights, signs and flowers.
 They plan to spruce it up after the trial is over.

-On Tuesday during closing arguments, Tracey Manheim wore a purple ribbon around her waist.
+On Tuesday during closing arguments, another admin, Tracey, wore a purple ribbon around her waist.

 “It’s the only purple I had,” she said, as she tugged gently on the frayed ribbon.
 “But it’s perfect because it’s from her memorial – feels like she’s here with us.”

 Maybe it was that they were around the same age, or maybe it was because she lived on the Upper East Side just a few blocks from Jennifer Dulos’ mother, Gloria Farber.
-But ever since Jennifer disappeared on 24 May 2019, Ms Manheim has been heavily invested in the case.
+But ever since Jennifer disappeared on 24 May 2019, Tracey has been heavily invested in the case.

 “I really thought for a long time, we must have crossed paths,” she told the CT Insider at the start of the trial.
 “The more I learned about the circumstances...it pulled me in.
 I felt for her.”